+Lamb Weston is one of the world’s largest processors of potato products.
+The company is confronted with water related issues such as drought and flooding.
 While there are solutions to overcome drought conditions, for example through (drip) irrigation, potatoes begin to rot if they are submerged for longer than 72 hours.
-And for our production facilities, the risk from flooding is actual and real, and can even be caused by very heavy rainfall.
+And for the production facilities, the risk from flooding is actual and real, and can even be caused by very heavy rainfall.

-This is why in 2017 we developed a Sustainable Agriculture Plan.
-We started collaborating more intensely with our growers to produce a larger potato crop with a lower environmental impact per tonne of finished product and rolled it out in the UK.
+This is why in 2017 they developed a Sustainable Agriculture Plan.
+The company started collaborating more intensely with their growers to produce a larger potato crop with a lower environmental impact per tonne of finished product and rolled it out in the UK.